ibrahim-aboud/WebScrapingProject/README.md

-NOTE : this file contains webscraping code, for learning purposes only.
+NOTE : this project is for learning purposes only.